bpippal/orderapiwithjest/Readme.txt

 Description of Solution -

 Used NodeJS and express as a framework to builder the server/endpoints.
 The application is config driven, application check's for cluster enablement from a config value (disabled by default as using server to store the data which will cause inconsistency in data across different clusters).
+The service is taken care at a logic layer by creating a logic layer(database class) and a base class which would be called by each individual service

 Bootstraping used to load/boot up initial part of the server such as defining global variable's, etc.